 Back to Home Page or Contents Page or Goddess and Witchcraft or Index

 There are several legends concerning the striga, striges plural, Italian Witch.
-One version has them as women who turn themselves into terrible birds of prey, having huge talons, misshaped heads, and breasts filled with poisonous milk.
+One version has a supernatural meaning.
+It has them as women who turn themselves into terrible birds of prey, having huge talons, misshaped heads, and breasts filled with poisonous milk.
 Just as the Lamia and succubi, they pre on unprotected sleeping men and children.
 Following sexual intercourse, after they change into women, they drink the man's blood.
 To small children, they offer their poisonous milk.
 They have been associated with screech owls, birds of sorcery, whose feathers were used to cast magical spells in classical myths.

 Ovid surmised three theories as to their origin: they were born as striges, they were enchanted, or they were hags placed under a spell.
 Petronius claimed striges to be wise women of the night who possessed the power to overthrow the natural order of things.